microsoft/react-native-windows-samples/docs/metro-config-out-tree-platforms.md

 # What does the metro config for macOS/Windows need to do

 The way that `react-native-macos` and `react-native-windows` provide an implementation for `react-native` is by providing an additional copy of the `react-native` JavaScript files that implement their respective platforms.
-This JavaScript code is not includede in the `react-native` package.
-When you do an `import from 'react-native'` normally matro will look for `node_modules/react-native` somewhere up the file path to file that module.
-Unfortuntely when using `react-native-macos` or `react-native-windows` this will return the wrong JavaScript code.
+This JavaScript code is not included in the `react-native` package.
+When you do an `import from 'react-native'` normally metro will look for `node_modules/react-native` somewhere up the file path to file that module.
+Unfortunately when using `react-native-macos` or `react-native-windows` this will return the wrong JavaScript code.
 A simple solution might be to add a metro-config that includes
 ```js
 resolver {
     extraNodeModules: {